zaidarain1/kit/packages/checkout/README.md

   <img src="../../public/docs/checkout-modal.png">
 </div>

 Checkout modal for Sequence Kit.
-Will display a list of collectibles and allows either checking out with a credit card or through crypto directly.
+Displays a list a summary of collectibles to be purchased

 # Installing the module
 First install the package: